WinVector/sigr/extras/UtilityExample.md

 ## Conclusion

-We have shown how to select a classifier threshold directly from policy utility.
+We have shown how to select a classifier threshold directly from policy utility, using `sigr::model_utility()`.
 Thinking in terms of utility is simple, because it’s already the language of your business partners.